-Your reps are using Yesware to automatically sync activity to Salesforce.
+Your reps are using Yesware to automatically sync activity to Salesforce with our Enterprise plan.
 Now what?

 As a manager or team leader, you need to use this data to drive insights and make your team more effective.